tferr/Scripts/README.md

 [![GPL License](http://img.shields.io/badge/license-GPL-blue.svg?style=flat-square)](http://opensource.org/licenses/GPL-3.0)

-Welcome to the **IJ BAR**: A collection of <b>B</b>roadly <b>A</b>pplicable <b>R</b>outines for [ImageJ][ij1]/[Fiji][fiji], the de facto standard in scientific image processing in the life sciences.
+Welcome to the **IJ BAR**: A collection of <b>B</b>roadly <b>A</b>pplicable <b>R</b>outines for [ImageJ](http://imagej.net/), the de facto standard in scientific image processing in the life sciences.

-The easiest way is to install these scripts is to use [Fiji][fiji] and subscribe to the [BAR update site](http://fiji.sc/BAR#Installation).
+The easiest way is to install these scripts is to use [ Fiji](http://fiji.sc/) and subscribe to the [BAR update site](http://fiji.sc/List_of_update_sites).
 Alternatively, you can navigate the collection using the sections below, and download individual routines as needed.
-For more details refer to the [BAR documentation page][Fiji].
+For more details refer to the [BAR documentation page](http://fiji.sc/BAR#Installation).

 ## [Analysis]